giant-locked/vaultwarden_dropbox_backup/README.md

 8. Once your app is created, you can find your "App key" and "App secret" in the "Settings" tab.

 ### Build Docker image and run docker-compose

+> Steps 2, 3 are only needed for the first run to populate the config file with secrets.
+If you re-create the container with the same config file mount, the container does not need to be run in interactive mode

+> If you are using a GUI like Portainer to create the container, you will need to attach to the container.
+The first input to provide once attached is the App key).
 1. From the directory with Dockerfile execute: `docker build -t vw-bcp .`
 2. Run the container in interactive mode (`docker run -it vw-bcp`) to create the configuration and follow the steps in the terminal.
 3. Press `Ctrl+P` followed by `Ctrl+Q` to exit interactive mode / detach and keep the container running.
 4. From the directory with docker-compose.yml execute: `docker-compose up -d`
-#### Note 1: Steps 2, 3 are only needed for the first run to populate the config file with secrets.
-If you re-create the container with the same config file mount, the container will not need to be run in interactive mode
-#### Note 2: If you are using a GUI like Portainer to create the container, you will need to attach to the container.
-The first input to provide once attached is the App key).

 ### Check everything is up and running
 1. Execute `docker ps -a` to check docker containers